skumarudel/DS_Physicists/Lecture1_Git/githubinstructions.md

 ### Pull request
 At last, we will ask for a "pull request" where we will request the maintainers of the original repository to have a look at our modifcations.
 To open a pull request do the following steps:
-* Go to your online account and navigate to the branch you want to merge with original repository
+* Go to your online account and navigate to the branch.
+Click the main button on left side, a drop down menu will appear.
+Select the branch you want to merge with original repository.

 ![Alt text](imgs1/gotobranch.png)

+* Click on the pull request button (blue color in the image below on right side)

 ![Alt text](imgs1/pullrequest.png)

+* Click on the create pull request button in green (lower right)
 ![Alt text](imgs1/createpullrequest.png)

 * Once the pull request is created, the mainter will accept your request (of course after looking at your modifications)
 ![Alt text](imgs1/pullrequest_maintainer.png)
 ![Alt text](imgs1/acceptrequest.png)